Merlin-Collaboration/Merlin/README.md

     cmake -DCMAKE_BUILD_TYPE=Release $PATH_TO_MERLIN_DIR

-for example if you created the build directory inside the Merlin directory,
+for example, if you created the build directory inside the Merlin directory,

     cmake -DCMAKE_BUILD_TYPE=Release ..

-To interactivly configure, run:
+To interactivly configure with more options, run:

     ccmake $PATH_TO_MERLIN_DIR

 To build run:

-    make
+    make OR make -jN

-or, to build with multiple threads, e.g. 4 threads
+where 'N' is the number of CPUs available for parallel builds, e.g.

     make -j4

 The libmerlin.so library will be built in the build directory.

+To run a test script to confirm successfull installation run

+    make test

+Success!!
+Have fun with Merlin++!

 ## Merlin Documentation

-Enable documentation:

-    cmake -DBUILD_DOCUMENTATION=ON ..

-Then run
+You can find user information and other documentation in the `MerlinDocumentation` directory.

+For a full class library definitions and corresponding descriptions, run

     make doxygen

-You can find `doxygen` generated documentation in the `generated-docs` directory, and opening the webpage `generated-docs/html/index.html`.
+You can now find the generated 'doxygen' information in the current build directory.

-## Running Tests

-Enable tests with

-    cmake -DBUILD_TESTING=ON ..

-Then run:

-    make
-    make test